Lethal-Extended/Lethal-Extended/README.md

 - More Emotes!

-- Moon of the Day (and week).
-These Moons look very familiar, but are very different ;)

 - Terminal Features!
 New Terminal screen when first interacting and if you have a powered on walkie talkie in your inventory it will automatically be enabled for talking!

 - Monsters will now steal your friends voices and play them, don't be tricked...